Add to Recipe Book

+Baklava is not an unloved dessert.
+Baklava is one of the desserts coming in our dreams.
 Are you ready for a challenge?
 I’m pretty sure you already know the fantastic taste and fame of Turkish Baklava.
 So, I will skip the part that I will brag about it.
-For a while I keep seeing various recipes for baklava.
+For a while, I keep seeing various recipes for baklava.
 I’m sorry to say it but these recipes weren’t quite accurate.
-But we can’t bare the fact that you can’t make a real baklava, right?
+But we can’t bear the fact that you can’t make real baklava, right?
 And voila!
 Today I’ll share the original Turkish baklava recipe from scratch with you.
 Also, I will tell you the ultimate trick to make it that even most Turkish cooks don’t know about.
 Just try it and you will love love love!

 Baklava - Original Turkish Baklava Recipe